EventStore/EventStore/docs/operations/database-backup.md

 ### Backing up

-1. Make a list of the difference between files between the backup location and the source location.
+1. Make a list of the difference between files in the backup location and the source location.
-2. Mark for removal any Chunk (`*.chk`) or index  files in backup that are not also in source.
+2. Mark for removal any chunks (`*.chk`) or index  files in backup that are not also in source.
 3. Copy the `indexmap` to backup.
 4. Copy all non-writer checkpoints (`chaser.chk`, `epoch.chk`, `proposal.chk`, `truncate.chk`).
 5. Copy the writer checkpoint (`writer.chk`).
-6. Mark for copy all chunks (`chck-X.Y`) & Index Files in source.
+6. Mark for copy all chunks (`chck-X.Y`) & index files in source.
 7. Copy all marked for copy files in source, skipping matching file names in the backup.
 8. Delete all marked for removal files in the backup directory.